 Concrete can crack when the soil isn’t adequately compacted before the slab is poured.
 Here’s what typically happens with pool decks:

-Settling is all too common among pool decking.
 After a pool is constructed, soil (usually called backfill) is often poured around the pool before the concrete decking is poured.
-Typically, this soil does not get compacted well enough and over time, it settles and erodes away.
-The soil becomes unable to support the weight of the concrete above it and in turn, the slab itself eventually settles.
-Like other types of settling, it can take many years for this to happen, or your pool deck can drop significantly at once.
+Typically, this soil does not get compacted well enough, and over time, it settles and erodes.
+The soil becomes unable to support the weight of the concrete above it, and in turn, the slab eventually settles.
+Like other types of settling, it might take many years for this to happen, or your pool deck can drop significantly at once.

-There are a few tell-tale signs that your pool deck has settled:
+There are a few tell-tale signs your pool deck has settled:

 - Excessive slope – If it feels like you are walking downhill when you get out of the pool, your concrete has probably settled.
 Water may begin to collect in areas away from the pool itself due to excessive sloping.

 - Uneven concrete – Typically, settled pool decks will become unlevel at the joints between slabs.
 This creates a tripping hazard and can be very dangerous, especially for children.